element36-io/hyperfridge-r0/docs/runtime.md

-Running a roundtrip of proof generation of validation gives following numbers on the reference hardware:
+Running a roundtrip of proof generation of validation gives following numbers on the reference hardware (no CUDA):

 ```
 RUST_LOG="executor=info" RUST_BACKTRACE=1 RISC0_DEV_MODE=true cargo test   -- --nocapture